 The Rose Report and recommendations (DFE 2009) has, for now, settled the debate regarding phonics.
-Research indicates its effectiveness and importance and since the Rose Review phonics has become a compulsory component of the Primary Curriculum.
+Research indicates its effectiveness and importance and since the Rose Review, phonics has become a compulsory component of the Primary Curriculum.
 Synthetic phonics has been embedded into the Lowbrook curriculum and begins once the children enter the Foundation stage.
-The programme of phonics used at Lowbrook is largely Letters and Sounds however aspects of other phonics programmes such as Jolly Phonics and the Ruth Miskin approach are also used.
+The programme of phonics used at Lowbrook has been designed following the principles of the Letters and Sounds document and the requirements of the framework for literacy.
+As the school is well resourced with Read Write Inc materials, these will be used in the teaching of phonics, though we are not directly following the whole Read Write Inc programme.
+We also draw on the Jolly Phonics programme to support our teaching.